-The Clinical Laboratory Sciences programs includes both associate and baccalaureate degree programs.
+The Clinical Laboratory Sciences programs include both associate and baccalaureate degree programs.
 The Medical Laboratory Technology (MLT) program is five semesters in length and leads to an Associate in Applied Science degree.
-The Medical Laboratory Science (MLS) program is approximately nine semesters in length and leads to a Bachelor in Applied Science degree.
-Closely linked to these options, is our Molecular Diagnostics (MDx) program.
-This program is ten semesters in length and leads to a Bachelor in Applied Science degree.
+The Medical Laboratory Science (MLS) program is approximately nine semesters in length and leads to a Bachelor of Applied Science degree.
+Closely linked to these options, is our Molecular Diagnostics (DMOL) program.
+This program is ten semesters in length and leads to a Bachelor of Applied Science degree.
 The Molecular Diagnostics degree program is unique in that the prequalification semesters are completed from approved community college laboratory sciences programs or at the Big Rapids main campus with the final professional sequence of classes completed at our Grand Rapids campus.
-All of the clinical laboratory sciences programs (Molecular Diagnostics accreditation is in-progress) are accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
-Graduates of the MLS and MLT programs are eligible to sit for the certification examination sponsored by The American Society of Clinical Pathologists (ASCP), a recognized leader in certification of medical laboratory professionals.
-Graduates of the Molecular Diagnostic program are eligible to sit for the certification exam after 1 year of employment experiences.
-The U.S. Bureau of Labor Statistics (Occupational Outlook Handbook, 2012-13 Edition) projects the job outlook between 2010 – 2020 to be 13% or about as fast as average for the MLT and MLS.
-Data on DMOL is not identified by the BLS but anecdotal evidence suggests a higher than average demand through 2020.

-The Health Management area of CRHA provides an opportunity for the only academic minor available in the College of Health Professions in addition to associate and baccalaureate degree programs.
-The minor in Health Informatics is a twenty-two credit hour program centered on the management and analysis of health data as a result of increased amounts of medical tests, treatments and procedures.
-The Health Informatics program compliments very well, numerous bachelor’s degree programs in the College of Health Professions.
-The U.S. Bureau of Labor Statistics (Occupational Outlook Handbook, 2012-13 Edition) projects the job outlook between 2010 – 2020 to be 18% or faster than average for all occupations in the United States.
+The Health Management area of CRHA provides an opportunity for unique academic minors available in the College of Health Professions in addition to associate, baccalaureate, and master's degree programs.
+The minor in Health Informatics is a twenty-two credit hour program centered on the management and analysis of health data as a result of increased amounts of medical tests, treatments, and procedures.
+The Lean Health Care minor is a nineteen credit hour program focused on process improvement of the healthcare institution.
+The Health Informatics and Lean Health Care programs compliment very well, numerous bachelor’s degree programs in the College of Health Professions.
 The Health Information Technology (HIT) program is five semesters in length and leads to an Associate in Applied Science degree.
-With the advent of ICD-9 coding migrating to ICD-10 coding, the importance of these professionals is surely to rise.
-The Health Information Management (HIM) program is approximately nine semesters in length and leads to a Bachelor in Applied Science degree.
-These programs are accredited by the Commission on Accreditation for Health Informatics and Information Management education (CAHIIM).
-The Health Care Systems Administration (HCSA) is approximately ten semesters in length and leads to a Bachelor in Applied Science degree.
-The U.S. Bureau of Labor Statistics (Occupational Outlook Handbook, 2012-13 Edition) projects the job outlook between 2010 – 2020 to be 21% or faster than average for each of these professionals.
+With the advent of ICD-9 coding migrating to ICD-10 coding, the importance of these professionals is sure to rise.
+The Health Information Management (HIM) program is approximately nine semesters in length and leads to a Bachelor of Applied Science degree.
+The Health Care Systems Administration (HCSA) is approximately ten semesters in length and leads to a Bachelor of Applied Science degree.
+One of our newest options is the Master of Health Administration degree.
+This is a fully online graduate program with a unique synchronous format embedded within.

 Gregory R. Zimmerman, Ed.D